Getting Started

 Best practices

-The first row should contain your registration properties in the column headers.
+The first row should contain your field properties in the column headers.

 Registration properties are space-sensitive and case-sensitive.